chrispoulter/halcyon-api/README.md

 ### Update local configuration _(optional)_

-In the `src/Halcyon.Api` directory of the project, create a new `appsettings.Development.json` file.
+In the `Halcyon.Api` directory of the project, create a new `appsettings.Development.json` file.
 This file will override settings in `appsettings.json` during local development.
 This file is ignored by Git, so the secrets will not be committed to the repository.

 ```
 {
   "ConnectionStrings": {
-    "Database": "Host=localhost;Port=5432;Database=halcyon-api;Username=postgres;Password=password",
+    "Database": "Host=localhost;Port=5432;Database=halcyon-api;Username=postgres;Password=password"
-    "RabbitMq": "amqp://guest:guest@localhost:5672",
-    "Redis": "localhost"
   },
   "Email": {
     "SmtpServer": "localhost",